Chenfeng51/go_shortener/README.md

-# Url Shortener(by rules)
+# Shorter Url (by rules)
-A url shortener based on the other url shortener rules, for example, goLink rules.
+A url copier and rewritter based on the url shortener rules configured by the user, for example, goLink rules.

 ## Why we need this